-Money laundering is concealing or disguising the identity of illegally obtained proceeds so that they appear to have originated from legitimate sources.
-It is frequently a component of other, much more serious, crimes such as drug trafficking, robbery or extortion.
+Money laundering is concealing or disguising the origins of illegally obtained proceeds so that they appear to have originated from legitimate sources.
+It is frequently a component of other serious crimes such as drug trafficking, robbery or extortion.

 Money laundering is omnipresent and found in areas where it might least be expected, such as environmental crimes.
 The advent of cryptocurrency, such as bitcoins, has exacerbated this phenomenon.

 Criminal gangs move illegally obtained funds around the globe using banks, shell companies, intermediaries and money transmitters, attempting to integrate the illegal funds in legal businesses and economies.
 Nowadays, money mules play a key role in this context.
 These are people who act as intermediaries for criminal gangs, even when they are not aware of the fact they are laundering illegal funds.

 The investigation of money laundering usually goes hand in hand with the investigation of the original crime generating the proceeds.
 Financial investigations aim to identify the origins, flows and whereabouts of illicit income and unmask the networks involved.
 Illegally acquired assets can then be frozen or confiscated and the perpetrators of both the original offences and the subsequent money laundering prosecuted.

 Coordinating a tailored response to such sophisticated phenomena requires close cooperation with partner organizations.
 We work with groups such as the Egmont Group body of more than 160 Financial Intelligence Units, the inter-governmental Financial Action Task Force (FATF) and the FATF-linked Regional Anti-Money Laundering bodies.

 Our initiative against money laundering will focus on specific areas such as environmental crime, human trafficking and migrant smuggling.